 Fast forward a few years.
 I have a variety of foundation brushes for different types of foundation and the coverage I want – full, medium or sheer.

-I realize not everyone is as make up obsessed as I am, and it is difficult to choose from the million and one foundation brushes available.
+I realize not everyone is as made up obsessed as I am, and it is difficult to choose from the million and one foundation brushes available.
 Then add on the different foundation formulas and the finishes and it all gets very confusing.
-This is where I come in, here I will describe the different brushes, the coverage and finish to expect with each one.
+This is where I come in, here I will describe the different brushes, the coverage and the finish to expect with each one.
 I tend to switch between brushes depending on the foundation I intend to use and how much coverage I want on the day.

 Stippling brush/ Dual fibre brush

 This is one of the more popular foundation brushes and was made mainstream by the MAC 187 brush.
-The bristles of this type of brush is made from 2 different fibres with white longer and shorter black bristles at the base, hence the name.
-The brushes vary in size and shape but the mid-size is the most popular for application of foundation.
+The bristles of this type of brush are made from 2 different fibres with white longer and shorter black bristles at the base, hence the name.
+The brushes vary in size and shape but the mid-size is the most popular for the application of foundation.
 The longer thinner bristles distribute liquid foundation evenly for an airbrushed finish.
 Simply dot product lightly on your face and blend from the centre of your face outwards.
 Making sure to use circular motions so there are no harsh lines.

 You can also use stippling brushes with BB, CC creams as well as to apply cream blush or blend contours.
 They give a natural, light ‘wash’ of foundation rather than a full coverage finish.
 The real techniques stippling brush and IT cosmetics and NYX duo fibre brushes are affordable and effective.